Ascension Episcopal Church Consecrated on Ascension Day (May 18th), 1882 -

 Father Walker retired in 1994.
 Following an extensive search, the Rev. James R. Neill III was called to be our rector in 1995.
 Under his leadership, and again with great generosity and sacrifice from the congregation, a new building plan was executed, 1998 - 2001, expanding the Nave and Narthex; adding classrooms and a chapel; improving administrative facilities; and adding an entirely new parish hall with seating space and a modern kitchen which have vastly enhanced our abilities to conduct or host social activities for ourselves and the community.
 Father Neill retired in June, 2005 (article found on the Internet- author and source unknown).

 The Rev. Wayman Henry was assigned as Ascension's interim rector, until the search committee selected the Rev. Carol Phillips Marshall as its full-time rector in 2009.
-Reverend Marshall retired in July, 2019.
-Ascension status then changed from a parish to a mission church.
+During her leadership the Labyrinth, Outdoor Chapel and Community Garden were built.
+Rev. Marshall retired in July, 2019.
 During the Covid-19 pandemic, the church remained active by hosting a Zoom service each Sunday.
 The bishop then allowed us to re-open by following the CDC guidelines.

 In March, 2021, Ascension called the Reverend Dr. Joel G. Hafer, a retired priest from Hendersonville, NC.
 Rev. Hafer, our Priest-in-Charge, celebrates the Holy Eucharist Rite II Episcopal service for Ascension each Sunday at 10AM.
 Please come worship with us, or join us on Zoom, and meet Reverend Hafer and his wife Anne.
+He also conducts a Service of Healing with the Eucharist on Tuesdays at noon.
 Reverend Hafer is in the office on Mondays and Tuesdays and would welcome a visit or telephone call.
 He is anxious to meet all of you.